Dropnote/Dropnote-iOS/APPDESIGN.md

 ## Networking

-Dropnote is quite independent app.
+Currently, Dropnote is quite self-contained app.
 It doesn't require anything but user input.
-That's why currently there's no networking layer in the project.
+So there's no networking layer in the project.